visualizedata/data-structures/README.md

 Serverless computing.
 Workshop by Jessie Han: Use python + flask to host a website.

-**Weekly Assignment 10, due Tuesday 11/16 at 6:00pm:**
+**Weekly Assignment 9, due Tuesday 11/16 at 6:00pm:**
-You will submit the final designs for the interfaces for each of your three data sources.
+You will begin writing sensor data to a database.

 #### Read: